Local Events Guide!

 Venue: Rock House, 49-51 Cambridge Road, Hastings.
 As a sufferer of Narcolepsy with Cataplexy, Sheryl Hall is running a FREE community event to raise awareness for Narcolepsy UK (registered Charity) and to help local people learn fun new thrifty skills to up-cycle their old footwear.
 Learn how to transform your old high-heels, boots, trainers into comic book couture!
 Light snacks and refreshments provided.
 For more details call: 07495 801620.

 EVENTS LISTED HERE ARE PUBLISHED FREE!
 Got an event or club that you’d like listed for FREE?
-Send it by email to: email@example.com or call: 07956 413955.
-Deadline for the next issue is: 21st JANUARY 2019.
+Send it by email to: firstname.lastname@example.org or call: 07956 413955.
+Deadline for the next printed magazine is: 20th FEBRUARY 2019.

 LOCAL CLUBS, CLASSES & FARMERS MARKETS